stevenvelozo/pict-section-form/README.md

 The human-readable identifier on an input.
 Expected to be unique although the default templates will prefix this with a distinct view identifier.
 7. Tip:
 A tooltip, hover or other kinds of embedded content/help on an input element.
+8. Macro:
+A small bit of template that's preprocessed and usable by the template partials.

 ## Example Application: Sentimental Postcard Deluxe Dot Com